-Fixed Income Futures
+Fixed-Income Futures

-In 2019, the Pension Boards entered into fixed-income futures contracts as a simple and cost-effective tool to better manage portfolio interest rate exposure without reducing portfolio yield or selling attractive and illiquid bonds.
+Fixed-income futures contracts are used as a simple and cost-effective tool to better manage portfolio interest rate exposure without reducing portfolio yield or selling attractive and illiquid bonds.
 Purchases of Treasury futures would increase interest rate exposure (duration); conversely, sales of Treasury futures would lower interest rate exposure.
-The market value of open fixed income futures contract was approximately \$5.2 million at December 31, 2019.
-The maximum gross notional exchange-traded fixed income futures position open for 2019 was \$196,000.
+The Pension Boards had two open fixed-income futures contracts as of December 31, 2020.
+The market value of open fixed-income futures contracts was approximately \$99.4 million and \$5.2 million at December 31, 2020 and 2019, respectively.
+The maximum gross notional exchange-traded fixed-income futures position open for 2020 and 2019 was \$100.1 million and \$196,000, respectively.
 Futures contracts require daily cash settlement of the prior day's change in fair value.
 These settlements had no impact on the accompanying combined financial statements.

-Swaps
+Interest Rate Swaps

-In accordance with its investment strategies, the Pension Boards entered into interest rate swaps during the year ended December 31, 2019.
 Swaps are marked to market and unrealized appreciation or (depreciation) on derivatives contracts is recorded at each Valuation Date.
 An interest rate swap is an agreement between two parties where one stream of future interest payments is exchanged for another based on a specified principal amount.
 Interest rate swaps often exchange a fixed payment for a floating payment that is linked to an interest rate (most often LIBOR).
-The Pension Boards enters into interest rate swap contracts with the objective to hedge its interest rate exposure, and/or for speculative trading purposes.
-Entering into interest rate swap contracts.
+The Pension Boards enters interest rate swap contracts with the objective to hedge its interest rate exposure, and/or for speculative trading purposes.
+Entering interest rate swap contracts involves the risk of dealing with counterparties and their ability to meet the terms of the contract.
 Market risk exists with such contracts to the extent that the underlying index or benchmark rates change.
-The realized and unrealized loss of the interest rate swap contract were \$37 thousand and \$49 thousand respectively for the year ended December 31, 2019 and are recorded in the accompanying combined financial statements as a component of Investment return, net.
-The market value of the swap contract was (\$164,562) as of December 31, 2019 and is included in the fair value hierarchy investment assets and liabilities footnote as a component of Corporate Bonds under Fixed Income Investments section.
+The realized and unrealized gain of the interest rate swap contract were \$24,483 and \$97,866 respectively for the year ended December 31, 2020, and are recorded in the accompanying combined financial statements as a component of Investment return, net.
+The realized and unrealized loss of the interest rate swap contract were (\$36,684) and (\$48,753), respectively, for the year ended December 31, 2019.
+The market value of the swap contract was (\$58,804) and (\$164,562) at December 31, 2020 and 2019, respectively, and is included in the fair value hierarchy investment assets and liabilities footnote as a component of Corporate Bonds under Fixed Income Investments section.